IsmailOuazzani/Search-Image-By-Components/README.md

-# Shopify Developer Intern Challenge - Search elements in images
+# Searching images by elements it contains

 For this project, I chose to build a "search elements in image" feature, which allows the user to search for images containing specific objects (a car, a cup, a laptop, etc).